 Turbellaria include the only free-living Platyhelminthes, they are mainly aquatic, but there are a few terrestrial species inhabiting moist environments.
 A small number of terrestrial species have become pests where they have been unintentionally introduced in pot plants (see the New Zealand flatworm below).
 There are over 4000 species living on rock and sediments on water and in moist habitats on land, and they range in size from 1 mm - 50 cm.

-cilia, and this, along with mucous from gland cells forming a trail, is their means of locomotion.
+Locomotion.
+They usually have ventral cilia, and this, along with mucous from gland cells forming a trail, is their means of locomotion.
 The larger species also rely on muscular contractions, and ventral cilia may be absent in these species.

 Eyes or light-sensitive eye spots are fairly common and are located at the head end.
 Some have statocysts for equilibrium.

 Reproduction.
 Turbellarians can reproduce asexually by fission, and whole animals can regenerate from a small piece, with the original piece retaining polarity.

 There are two basic body types as shown in the drawing above, on the left - Triclads and Polyclads on the right.

-Triclads, on the left in the drawing opposite, have 3 main branches to the gut: 1 pointing forwards, and 2 pointing backwards.
+Triclads, on the left in the drawing above, have 3 main branches to the gut: 1 pointing forwards, and 2 pointing backwards.
 They include the freshwater planarians.
 Planarians are mostly carnivorous, and feed on Crustacea, Nematoda, Rotifera and Insecta.
 Freshwater triclads often rest on the undersides of stones, leaves or among mosses.
 They are sometimes mistaken for leeches.
 They can also travel upside down along the surface of water, their weight being supported by surface tension.
 In pale coloured species they will appear to be the colour of what they have most recently eaten.
 They lay their eggs in cocoons attached to stones or water plants.